 Progressive Retinal Atrophy (PRA)

-Progressive Retinal Atrophy (PRA) is a genetic disease that affects a dog’s ability to see as it causes progressive blindness.
+Progressive Retinal Atrophy (PRA) is a genetic disease that affects a dog’s ability to see, as it causes progressive blindness.
 PRA is not painful, but also not curable.
-In dogs with the bad gene, early symptoms such as night blindness or dilated pupils usually being around three to five years of age.
+In dogs with the bad gene, early symptoms such as night blindness or dilated pupils usually begin around three to five years of age.
 A genetic test is available for this condition.

 Springer Spaniels are prone to multiple types of heart diseases.
 These diseases will have different causes, but most share similar signs.
 Diagnosis requires several testing methods like x-rays, ECG, or an echocardiogram.
 A vet will also listen for heart murmurs or abnormal heart rhythms during an examination.